top of page

 That being said, there is plenty of available information about the history of Rabbitstick, it’s roots, development and attempt to maintain focus on skills that we all share.
 We need everyone to help keep Rabbitstick what it has come to represent and maybe cache your expectations for a while in an attempt to protect its unique character.
 We challenge everyone to join us as we create a camp that recaptures an earlier, simpler time, and revel in this opportunity to experience something new.

-NOTICE - New for 2023
+NOTICE - New for 2024

 No noisy external generators in camp please.

 Trailer folks need to establish fair rules for when quiet generators can be run and for how long.
-We are not a KOA campground.

 Try to make trailers self-contained with extra batteries and solar charges if possible.